A few notes on the asymptotic behavior of Rademacher random multiplicative functions: Preliminaries and main result

-\end{theorem} Theorem \ref{Concent} is proven by a standard martingale decomposition (see \cite{Har13}) together with the Azuma-Hoeffding inequality.
-Compared with the upper bounds in \cite[Corollary 2]{Har20} we obtain better rates of decay of the tails without restrictions on $t_0$.
+for some constant $c_1>0$. \end{theorem} Note that $e^{-c_1\epsilon^2n^{\frac{1}{1+\sqrt{\ln n}}}}$ decays faster than any power on $n$.
+Theorem \ref{Concent} is proven by a standard martingale decomposition (see \cite{Har13}) together with the Azuma-Hoeffding inequality.
+Compared with the upper bounds in \cite[Corollary 2]{Har20} we obtain better rates of decay of the tails.
+For instance, \cite[Corollary 2]{Har20} yields